-If you are trying to conceive a boy, you should understand that there’s no assured method of selecting the sex of a baby.
-There is a 50% chance of conceiving a baby of either sex in an unassisted pregnancy (2).
+It is important to understand that there are no assured methods for the sex selection of a baby.
+In all cases, even in unassisted pregnancies, there is a 50% chance of conceiving a baby of either sex (2).

-This post talks about ways to conceive a baby boy, but it does not intend to discriminate between a boy and a girl.
-It also does not advocate or support any such methods of sex selection.
-Furthermore, although the meanings of sex and gender are evolving into two different things, these words have been used interchangeably to indicate either a boy or a girl in this post.
+The post informs readers how to conceive a baby boy.
+However, it does not propose or promote any discrimination between boys and girls.
+It also does not support any such methods of sex selection.
+Moreover, even though the meanings of the words sex and gender are evolving into two different concepts, the article uses these words interchangeably to indicate either a boy or a girl.

 What Determines The Sex Of A Baby?